AlexMeinke/aws-well-architected-labs/content/Security/Quests/Quest_200_Incident_Response_Day/_index.md

 date: 2020-04-24T11:16:08-04:00
 chapter: false
 weight: 3
-description: "This quest is the guide for incident response workshop often ran at AWS led events."
+description: "This quest is the guide for incident response workshop often run at AWS led events."
 ---

 ## About this Guide